-- If a batch is created: "Batch Number XXX was created!" - If a batch is not created but ALL selected jobs were closed: "The close job process is complete." - None of the jobs closed: "None of the selected jobs were closed.
+• If a batch is created: "Batch Number XXX was created!"

+- If a batch is not created but ALL selected jobs were closed: "The close job process is complete." - None of the jobs closed: "None of the selected jobs were closed.
 Review the (Not Available to Close) grid or report for the reasons why each job is not available." - If a batch is not created but not ALL selected jobs were closed: "The close job process is complete.
 X of XX selected jobs closed."
 This message will show you the number of jobs closed out of the total number selected.
-The user would have to view the Jobs Not Available list to see why. - 8.
-After a job closes, you can print the Closed Jobs report.
+The user would have to view the Jobs Not Available list to see why. - 9.
+After a job closes, you are prompted to print the Closed Jobs report.
+You can also print the report by selecting the Print button from the menu ribbon.
 This report lists all jobs that closed successfully.
 If you chose to post the closing jobs journal entry through the general ledger, you may also print the general ledger posting journal, which displays the general ledger entry created as part of the closing process.